 Goblets, chalices, and other odd glassware forms are what you may anticipate receiving with your drink.

-8. Belgium painters
+8. Belgium Painters

 One of the greatest artists of all time is considered to be Rubens.

-9. The Belgian and German flags
+9. The Belgian and German Flags

-10. Belgium’s official languages
+10. Belgium’s Official Languages

-Common knowledge holds the following Belgium Facts: The three official languages of Belgium are Dutch, French, and German.
+Common knowledge holds the following Facts: The three official languages of Belgium are Dutch, French, and German.

 11. Big Bang Theory